16 October 2013

-Launched in 1988 by Lord Ashcroft KCMG PC, the charity was founded following the murder of Police Officer Keith Blakelock, during the London riots [21 September 2013].
+Launched in 1988 by Lord Ashcroft KCMG PC, the charity was founded following the murder of Police Officer Keith Blakelock, during the London riots.

 The purpose was to encourage members of the public with information on criminal activity to come forward anonymously, without the fear of their identity being revealed.

-Crimestoppers works closely with police forces across the UK and law enforcement organisations, including the Serious Organised Crime Agency (SOCA).
+Crimestoppers works closely with police forces across the UK and law enforcement organisations, including the National Crime Agency (formerly the Serious Organised Crime Agency).

 However, it is our independence from the police and law enforcement that is a unique selling point.
-This independence creates trust amongst the public, which makes our work within local communities, including Cambridgeshire that much easier.
+This independence creates trust amongst the public, which makes our work within local communities, including Central London that much easier.

 Our regional staff and our network of over 500 volunteers are integral to the success of Crimestoppers, as they engage with local communities to find out about the crimes and issues affecting them and work hard to tackle crime on a local level.